-- Conduct Annual Community Policing Survey We strongly recommend that the RPD administer an annual community policing survey, using the one conducted by the RCPRC as a baseline, to measure progress on issues of procedural justice.
-We would further recommend that the RPD set annual goals regarding the average percentage of negative responses to these questions and launch specific initiatives designed to reduce percentages over time. - Hold an Annual Public Town Hall Meeting To continually build and increase trust with the community, the RPD should hold an annual "town hall" meeting during which they would report out their survey findings and engage in a public dialog to better understand what the data is indicating. - Identify Independent Third Party to Engage Minorities Based on feedback the Committee has received; we believe that some residents, particularly minorities, may feel uncomfortable sharing concerns and feedback directly with the RPD.
+- Conduct Annual Community Policing Survey We strongly recommend that the RPD administer an annual community policing Survey, using the one conducted by the RCPRC as a baseline, to measure progress on issues of procedural justice.
+We would further recommend that the RPD set annual goals regarding the average percentage of negative responses to these questions and launch specific initiatives designed to reduce percentages over time. - Hold an Annual Public Town Hall Meeting To continually build and increase trust with the community, the RPD should hold an annual "town hall" meeting to report their Survey findings and engage in a public dialog to better understand what the data indicates. - Identify Independent Third Party to Engage Minorities Based on feedback the Committee has received, we believe that some residents, particularly minorities, may feel uncomfortable sharing concerns and feedback directly with the RPD.
 It is important to stress here that this is not necessarily due to any negative interactions they have had with the RPD but rather general concerns they have regarding law enforcement, possibly based on prior experience with other agencies.
-Given this, we would recommend that an independent third party, preferably someone of color, be identified to confidentially engage with the Town's minorities when input is needed.
+Given this, we would recommend that an independent third party, someone who is familiar with the minority community, be identified to confidentially engage with the Town's minorities when input is needed.